-- In the next dialog (figure 14.39), you have to specify the parameters for the variant detection.
-You can again specify the target region track from the earlier step.
+- In the next dialog (figure 21.42), you have to specify the parameters for the variant detection.

 For a description of the different parameters that can be adjusted, see http://resources.qiagenbioinformatics.com/manuals/clcgenomicsworkbench/current/index.php?manual=Low_Frequency_Variant_Detection.html.
 If you click on "Locked Settings", you will be able to see all parameters used for variant detection in the ready-to-use workflow.

-- In the QC for Target Sequencing step (figure 14.40) you can select the target region track and specify the minimum read coverage that should be present in the targeted regions.
+- In the QC for Target Sequencing step (figure 21.43) you can specify the minimum read coverage that should be present in the targeted regions.

 - In the last wizard step you can check the selected settings by clicking on the button labeled Preview All Parameters.

 In the Preview All Parameters wizard you can only check the settings, and if you wish to make changes you have to use the Previous button from the wizard to edit parameters in the relevant windows.